 Title: Dynamics of skew-products tangent to the identity

 Abstract: We will look at the family maps P_b(z,w) = (z + z^2, w + w^2 + bz^2) with b\in\mathbb{C}.
-We will see that already such simple family of maps exabits a rich variety of dynamical behaviors, in particular for certain values b>1/4 we get wandering domains.
-Also we will see that there infinitely many parameters b_n converging to ¼ , for which maps P_{b_n} are not topologically conjugate to each other.
-In particular this implies that the family P_b is not structuraly stable at b=1/4.
+We will see that already such a simple family of maps exhibits a rich variety of dynamical behaviors, in particular for certain values b>1/4 we get wandering domains.
+Also, we will see that there are infinitely many parameters b_n converging to ¼ , for which maps P_{b_n} are not topologically conjugate to each other.
+In particular, this implies that the family P_b is not structurally stable at b=1/4.

 Title: An approximation technique based on Hörmander’s solution to the dbar-equation (III)